-The past few summers he have been a Platoon Commander at Blackdown Cadet Training Centre and at the 105 Royal Canadian Army Cadets in Streetsville have been an Instructor, and a Star Level Training Coordinator.
+The past few summers he has been a Platoon Commander, Assistant Physical Education and Recreational Training Officer and Hospital Liaison Officer Coordinator at Blackdown Cadet Training Centre and at the 105 Royal Canadian Army Cadets in Streetsville has been an Instructor, Standards Officer and a Star Level Training Coordinator.

 Officer Cadet Matthew Petruzzi is the Co-ordinator for the Gold Star program (forth year Cadets).